 Reference librarians will assist with use of the library and its collections, but they cannot conduct legal research on behalf of a user.
 Librarians locate information, identify relevant resources, develop search strategies for catalogs, databases, the web and indexes and provide assistance in legal research methodology.
 The reference staff cannot provide substantive advice on a legal problem, interpret legal materials for you, or explain how the law applies to your particular situation.

 Generally, study carrels are provided in the Goodson Law Library for use on a first-come, first-served basis.
-Some study carrels on Level 2 contain computers (NetID required for login) which are equipped with special software (e.g. The Contracts Experience DVD); for these carrels, priority will be given to users who need access to the software.
 For more information on use of study carrels, see Practicing Professionalism in the Goodson Law Library.

-Eight private study rooms are available on Level 2 of the library, for use by individual law students or groups of law students; a conference room on Level 4 is also available for reservation.
+Eight private study rooms are available on Level 2 of the library, for use by individual law students or groups of law students.
 Study room keys can be "checked out" for a four-hour time period at the Circulation service desk on Level 3; rooms may be reserved online up to 72 hours in advance.
 Note: Your reservation may be forfeited if the key is not picked up within 15 minutes of the reservation start time.